janosch24/hivemq-spring-boot-demo/README.md

 For a general understanding of _HiveMQ Extension SDK_, see [_HiveMQ Extension Developer Guide_](https://docs.hivemq.com/hivemq/latest/extensions/index.html).
 To learn more about _HiveMQ-CE_ and embedded extensions, read the [_HiveMQ Community Edition_ Wiki](https://github.com/hivemq/hivemq-community-edition).

+### Some caveats
+As stated already for the _hivemq-spring-boot-starter_ we had to _downgrade_ some _Spring_ managed dependencies regarding the _JAXB_ XML config file parsing for _HiveMQ_ (_javax_ style vs. _jakarta_ style).
+Take a look at the _gradle.properties_ file of this project to find out about the used dependency versions.
+So, if there are other components in your application, requiring the original _Spring_ managed dependencies, it probably will result in some clashes.
+Currently, there is no work-around for such cases.